gknepper/tomato-ddns/README.md

 Manual insertion of DNS registries but well... breaks the automation.
 Same for hosts files as well.

 zeroconf/avahi/bonjour:
-- works only for FQDN ( hostname.local ) due a secure limitation on avahi implementation for linux so hostnames are not solved.
+- Works only for FQDN ( hostname.local ) due a secure limitation on avahi implementation for linux so hostnames are not solved.
 - Containers don't recognise the .local unless the necessary dependencies are present within.

 Record all pool of IPs used in advance:
-- In my tomato router but I'm using rancher with a vmware node driver where the vms are dinamically provisioned and the hostnames are not predictable.
+- Set records in advance it's an viable solution when you knows the names in advance.
+I'm using Rancher with a vmware node driver where the vms are dinamically provisioned and the hostnames are not predictable.